BlueOceanDevelopment/RiffServer/README.md

 # RiffServer

-## Note
-This was a student project I helped build in Jan 2023 during my time at Hack Reactor.

 ## Description
 Riff is a messaging application built for mobile, inspired by Slack.
 Users chat with others in shared servers across a number of topic specific channels.
 They can also directly message other users.